BLOOMBERG Arts MENTORS

 Details

 Mentors support and provide oversight to rising senior high school students participating in the Bloomberg Arts Internship program.
-Throughout the summer, students will be interning at arts and cultural organizations within New York City, participating in college support and professional development workshops, and attending (virtual and in-person, when possible) arts and cultural field trips across the boroughs.
+Throughout the summer, students will be interning at arts and cultural organizations within New York City, participating in college support and professional development workshops, and attending arts and cultural field trips across the boroughs.
+Mentor roles include conducting check-ins at students’ worksites, chaperoning arts engagement visits, contributing to workshops, reviewing interns’ assignments, and documenting program activities.

-Qualifications: : There are six to eight positions available.
-Candidates should have a deep interest in the arts and have exceptional organizational skills.
+Qualifications: There will be eight to ten positions available for the summer 2025 program.
+Candidates should have a deep interest in the arts, exceptional organizational skills and a desire to mentor teens.
 Candidates must also have strong writing and editing skills and experience working on virtual platforms, such as Zoom and Google Meets.
-Applicants should indicate in their cover letter or resume any design, photography, or film experience.
+Applicants should indicate in their cover letter or resume any design, photography, or film experience as well as any experience working with teens.
 They must be legally allowed to work in the US.
 In accordance with applicable law, all employees must be fully vaccinated against COVID-19.

-Mandatory Dates: The Bloomberg Arts Mentors program runs for approximately ten weeks from June 13 to August 18.
-Mentors work part time (average of 25 hours/ week).
-These dates may be subject to change according to changing COVID-19 policies, and may include weekend dates and evening events.
+Mandatory Dates: The Bloomberg Arts Mentors program runs for approximately ten weeks from June 16 to August 22.
+Mentors work part time (average of 26 hours/ week) and must be available to work in-person on Mondays, Wednesdays and Fridays, and remotely Tuesdays or Thursdays.
+These days may be subject to change according to the needs of the program.

-Payment: Undergraduates are paid $22/hour for their work, including training.
-Postgraduates are paid $24/hour for their work, including training.
+Payment: Undergraduates are paid $24/hour for their work, including training.
+Postgraduates are paid $25.50/hour for their work, including training.

 Eligibility

-Postgrad candidates must be current seniors (expected graduation date of spring term 2023) or have graduated in 2022 or 2021 from a college or university within the five boroughs of New York City or must be a current permanent resident of the City.
+Postgrad candidates must be current seniors (expected graduation date of spring term 2025) or have graduated in 2023 or 2024 from a college or university within the five boroughs of New York City—or—must be a current permanent resident of the City.

-Financial Aid Requirement: Applicants must demonstrate financial need by submitting a copy of their FAFSA Student Aid Report (SAR) and provide the EFC (Estimated Family Contribution) document.
+Financial Aid Requirement: Applicants must demonstrate financial need by submitting a copy of their FAFSA Student Aid Report (SAR) and provide the EFC (Estimated Family Contribution) or SAI (Student Aid Index) document.

 Have questions?